 So you Definitely have Varicose Veins.
 What are your Treatment Options?

 When looking for the right varicose vein treatment, it is preferable to go for a less invasive option with considerably less impact on your lifestyle.
-These are the best treatments for varicose veins.
+These are some of the best treatments for varicose veins.

 VenaSeal is a safe adhesive that closes varicose veins quickly and efficiently.
 It has a 99% success rate, is completely safe, and causes minimal pain and discomfort.
 In fact, the patient can resume his or her daily activities right away.